scorego/spark_notes/Spark源码阅读笔记/02 脚本/02 org.apache.spark.deploy.SparkSubmit类.md

       args.master = Utils.checkAndGetK8sMasterUrl(args.master)
       // Make sure KUBERNETES is included in our build if we're trying to use it if (!Utils.classIsLoadable(KUBERNETES_CLUSTER_SUBMIT_CLASS) && !Utils.isTesting) {
-        error(
-          "Could not load KUBERNETES classes. " + "This copy of Spark may not have been compiled with KUBERNETES support.")
+        error("Could not load KUBERNETES classes.
+This copy of Spark may not have been compiled with KUBERNETES support.")
       }
     }

     // Fail fast, the following modes are not supported or applicable (clusterManager, deployMode) match {
       case (STANDALONE, CLUSTER) if args.isPython =>
-        error("Cluster deploy mode is currently not supported for python " + "applications on standalone clusters.")
-      case (STANDALONE, CLUSTER) if args.isR =>
+        error("Cluster deploy mode is currently not supported for python applications on standalone clusters.") case (STANDALONE, CLUSTER) if args.isR =>
-        error("Cluster deploy mode is currently not supported for R " + "applications on standalone clusters.")
-      case (LOCAL, CLUSTER) =>
+        error("Cluster deploy mode is currently not supported for R applications on standalone clusters.") case (LOCAL, CLUSTER) =>
         error("Cluster deploy mode is not compatible with master \"local\"") case (_, CLUSTER) if isShell(args.primaryResource) =>